RaikohGrass/ML_Azure/README.md

     label_column_name='y',
     n_cross_validations=2)
 ```
+In the configuration the following parameters are defined:
+- experiment_timeout_minutes: how long will azure wait during the response of the experiment before it breaks the request
+- task: which kind of task we are working on (classification or regression).
+This will decide which kind of models will be trained
+- primary_metric: the measurement that autoML should use to benchmark the models
+- training_data: data to be used
+- label_column_name: the objective of our regression or classification problem (included in "training_data")
+- n_cross_validations: how many cross validations should be performed after training each model

 ## Pipeline comparison
 There was just a small difference in accuracy and comparing the time required for the hyperdrive to compute, it was not worth it in this particular case.